Cameron Diaz: 1994–1998: Early films and rise to fame

 She was scheduled to perform in the film Mortal Kombat, but had to resign after breaking her hand while training for the role.
 Besides a starring part in the little-seen A Life Less Ordinary, Diaz returned to mainstream in 1997 with the romantic comedy My Best Friend's Wedding.
 In it, she starred opposite Julia Roberts, playing the wealthy fiancée of a sportswriter who is the long-time friend of Roberts' character.
 The film was a global box-office hit and is considered one of the best romantic comedy films of all time.

 In 1998, Diaz starred in There's Something About Mary, as the titular role of a woman living in Miami having several men vying for her affections.
 It was remarked in The Austin Chronicle: "As the Mary at the center of it all, Diaz certainly exudes that irresistible 'something' expressed in the title.
 In films such as My Best Friend's Wedding and A Life Less Ordinary, Diaz has shown herself to be a good comic sport who is game for just about anything.
 Here, it's no stretch to understand why, at the end of the movie, some half-dozen suitors have converged in her living room to throw themselves at her feet."
-The sleeper hit was the highest-grossing comedy of 1998 in North America as well as the fourth-highest-grossing film of the year; it made US$176 million in the United States and US$369 million worldwide.
+The sleeper hit was the highest-grossing comedy of 1998 in North America as well as the fourth-highest-grossing film of the year; it made $176 million in the United States and $369 million worldwide.
 She was nominated for a Golden Globe Award in the category of Best Actress – Musical or Comedy.
 Diaz also starred in the critically panned comedy Very Bad Things (1998).

 1999–2004: Dramatic roles and critical success

 She starred in Spike Jonze's directorial debut Being John Malkovich (1999), portraying the pet-obsessed wife of an unemployed puppeteer who, through a portal, finds himself in the mind of actor John Malkovich.
 The film received widespread acclaim and was an arthouse success.
 Janet Maslin of The New York Times concluded that Diaz "does a hilarious turn" in her "frumpy wife" role, and Roger Ebert felt that the actress, "one of the best-looking women in movies, [...] here looks so dowdy we hardly recognize her [...]
 Diaz has fun with her talent by taking it incognito to strange places and making it work for a living".
 For her role, Diaz earned Best Supporting Actress nominations at the Golden Globe, BAFTA, and SAG Awards, however, she was snubbed for the Oscar, which was met with backlash.
-Her next film release in 1999 was Oliver Stone's sports drama Any Given Sunday (1999), in which veteran coach Tony D’Amato (Al Pacino) has fallen out of favor with her character Christina Pagniacci, the young woman who owns the team.
-While critical response was mixed, the film made US$100 million globally.
+Her next film release in 1999 was Oliver Stone's sports drama Any Given Sunday (1999), in which veteran coach Tony D'Amato (Al Pacino) has fallen out of favor with her character Christina Pagniacci, the young woman who owns the team.
+While critical response was mixed, the film made $100 million globally.